Fiach-Dubh/BITCOIN-YouTube/README.md

 Feedback on this and other details may be provided by the channel admin.

 You may also want to refer to your own YouTube channel in the description of the video you upload using the @<handle> feature.
-This "@<youryoutubechannelhandle>" can also be included in the video title for even more exposure for your channel.
+This "@<youryoutubechannelhandle>" can also be included in the video title for even more exposure for your personal channel.

 *Benefits of Contributing as a Channel Editor*